Ontario Liberals pledge to ban handguns within 1st year in office, if elected | CBC News

 Ontario Liberals pledge to ban handguns within 1st year in office, if elected

-NDP calls on Liberals for not implementing measures during 15 years in government
+NDP calls out Liberals for not implementing measures during 15 years in government

 The Ontario Liberal Party has announced a promise to ban handguns across the province within his first year in office, if elected in June.